 PC 6 - Afro-Americana in HSP and LCP

-This catalog is a name index to manuscript collections of the Library Company of Philadelphia (LCP) and the Historical Society containing Afro-Americana for the period of 1553-1906.
+This catalog is a name index to manuscript collections of the Library Company of Philadelphia (LCP) and HSP containing Afro-Americana for the period of 1553-1906.

 This catalog contains a variety of unpublished family history and genealogical records including bible, church, cemetery, probate, tax, land, immigration, and vital records.

 We may have other tools and suggestions to help you find the information you seek.
-You can contact our Ready Reference staff by email, call our Reference Line at (215) 732-6200 ext.
-209, or just drop by the Reference Desk.
+If you need additional assistance, please visit our FAQ page where you can also submit a question to our library staff, or just drop by the Reference Desk.

 Let HSP do the work for you.
 Our Research by Mail service has skilled researchers just waiting to tackle your requests: from untangling family history quandaries or documenting your historic property to tracking down that elusive document for your academic research.
-Call our Research-by-Mail Line at (215) 732-6200 ext.
-222, email us at email@example.com or click here to get the process rolling.
+Email us at firstname.lastname@example.org or click here to get the process rolling.